 Find the Best Things

-The 10 Best Museums in Virginia!
+10 Best Museums in Virginia!

 va museums

 Without a doubt, Virginia is one of the most historic states in the Union.
 Home to the first British colony in America at Jamestown, Virginia’s storied history is luscious ground for the museumgoer.
 One needs only to look around to find historic battle sites, small museums, lighthouses, and other landmarks.
-While there is no shortage of wonderful museums in the state, here are 10 of the best to put on any road trip to the Commonwealth.
+While there is no shortage of wonderful museums in the state, here are the best to put on any road trip to the Commonwealth.

 Jamestown Settlement, Williamsburg, VA